Edna Purviance: 1914–1927: Film career

 Edna Purviance was so closely associated with Chaplin on screen that trade reviewers took exception when she was away.
 Columnist Julian Johnson, reporting on Chaplin's solo performance in One A.M., wrote: "Congratulations, Mr. Chaplin, on speaking your piece so nicely, but—come on back, Edna!"
 The noticeably close relationship extended to the actors' private lives: Chaplin and Purviance were romantically involved during the making of his Essanay, Mutual, and First National films of 1915 to 1917.
 The romance ended suddenly when Purviance read a newspaper report of Chaplin having married 16-year-old Mildred Harris.

 Purviance appeared in 33 of Chaplin's productions, including the 1921 The Kid.
 Her last credited appearance in a Chaplin film, A Woman of Paris, was also her first leading role.
 The film was not a success and effectively ended Purviance's career.
 She appeared in two more films: Sea Gulls, also known as A Woman of the Sea (which Chaplin never released) and Éducation de Prince, a French film released in 1927.

 Purviance was peripherally involved in a scandal.
 She and Mabel Normand were guests of millionaire oil broker Courtland Stark Dines (1889-1945) on New Year’s Day 1924.
 Mabel’s chauffeur, R. C. Greer, alias Joe Kelly, got into an argument with Dines, produced a revolver and shot him, not fatally.
 As a result some cities banned A Woman of Paris.

-Between Purviance's last film in 1924 and her death in 1958, Chaplin kept her on the payroll at $1000 a month.